-No. While Roth IRA contributions are not subject to IRS Required Minimum Distribution (RMD) rules until the death of the IRA owner, a RMD of Roth 401(k) contributions must commence the April 1 of the year following the later of:
+No. While Roth IRA contributions are not subject to IRS Required Minimum Distribution (RMD) rules until the death of the IRA owner, a RMD of Roth 401k deferrals must commence on April 1 of the year following (whichever occurs last):

-However, an RMD of Roth 401(k) contributions can be avoided by rolling their amount to a Roth IRA prior to the RMD deadline.
+However, Roth 401k RMDs can be avoided by rolling their amount to a Roth IRA prior to the RMD deadline.

-Unfortunately, it can be tough for 401(k) participants to decide whether Roth 401(k) contributions are the right choice for them.
+Unfortunately, it can be tough for 401k participants to decide whether Roth deferrals are the right choice for them.
 The two key deciding factors – future income and tax rates – just aren’t predictable.

 However, if your 401k plan allows Roth deferrals, you owe it to your future self to consider these contributions — especially if these contributions are made even more affordable by lower personal income tax rates.